-6. The Council will monitor and discuss its process and performance at each meeting.
-Self-monitoring will include comparison of Council activity and discipline to Governance Process and Council-Management Delegation policies.
 On behalf of the "owners" of C2E, the Governing Council will ensure appropriate organizational performance by assuming direct responsibility for the following:

-- 1. The Council will produce the link between the ownership and the operational organization. - A. Needs Assessment: The Council will assess the needs of the ownership as they relate to C2E's activities and scope of influence, and will develop Ends policies identifying the results the organization is to produce in addressing those needs. - B. Advocacy: The Council will inform the ownership of C2E's expected future results, and its present accomplishments. - 2.
-The Council will develop and maintain written governing policies that realistically address the broadest levels of all organizational decisions and situations: - A. ENDS: Organizational products, effects, benefits, outcomes, recipients, and their relative worth (what good for which recipients at what cost). - B. MANAGEMENT LIMITATIONS: Constraints on executive authority that establish the prudence and ethics boundaries within which all executive activity and decisions must take place. - C. GOVERNANCE PROCESS: Specification of how the Council conceives, carries out and monitors its own tasks. - D. COUNCIL/MANAGEMENT DELEGATION: How power is delegated and its proper use monitored: the Director role, authority and accountability. - 3.
+1. The Council will produce the link between the stakeholders and the operational organization.

+- a.
+Needs Assessment: The Council will assess the needs of the stakeholders as they relate to C2E's activities and scope of influence, and will develop Ends policies identifying the results the organization is to produce in addressing those needs. - b.
+Advocacy: The Council works on behalf of the stakeholders of C2E's expected future results, and its present accomplishments. - 2.
+The Council will develop and maintain written governing policies that realistically address the broadest levels of all organizational decisions and situations: - a.
+ENDS: Organizational products, effects, benefits, outcomes, recipients, and their relative worth (what good for which recipients at what cost). - b.
+MANAGEMENT LIMITATIONS: Constraints on executive authority that establish the prudence and ethics boundaries within which all executive activity and decisions must take place. - GOVERNANCE PROCESS: Specification of how the Council conceives, carries out and monitors its own tasks. - d.
+COUNCIL/MANAGEMENT DELEGATION: How power is delegated and its proper use monitored: the Director role, authority and accountability. - 3.
 The Council will assure successful organizational performance on Ends and Management Limitations. - 4.
 The Council will maintain an active Charter Application with the Douglas County School District or the State of Colorado. - 5.
-The Council will acquire a permanent school facility and maintain financing for the same. - A. Review and approve modification(s) when necessary to accommodate student growth.
+The Council will acquire a permanent school facility and maintain financing for the same. - a.
+Review and approve modification(s) when necessary to accommodate student growth.

-POLICY TITLE: AGENDA PLANNING
+POLICY 4.3: AGENDA PLANNING

-The Council will prepare and follow an annual agenda plan that includes (1) a complete reexploration of Ends policies annually and (2) continuous improvement in Council performance through Council education, enriched input and deliberation.
-Accordingly:
+The Council will prepare and follow an annual agenda plan that includes (1) a complete re-exploration of Ends policies annually and (2) continuous improvement in Council performance through Council education, enriched input and deliberation.